-- We usually dismiss brute force as it really isn't much of an algorithm approach but might work for small enough problems. - Moreover, sometimes we can combine some aspect of brute force search with another approach as we will soon see.
+- We usually dismiss brute force as it really isn't an interesting algorithmic approach but might work for small enough problems. - Moreover, sometimes we can combine some aspect of brute force search with another approach as we will soon see.